a-eski/ttytest2/README.md

 # you can also use other shells, like bash
 @tty = TTYtest.new_terminal('/bin/bash')
 @tty = TTYtest.new_terminal('/bin/bash', width: 80, height: 24)

+# you can specify further options, see section Configurables.
 ```

 ## Assertions